How GPS Could Change The Credit Industry

 Do you think banks and credits may use data obtained from a GPS tracker maliciously, or for other applications other than debt recovery?

-*Anyone with looking for debt relief can contact the Federal Trade Commission or other resources to gain knowledge on how to escape the shackles of high interest rates.
+*Anyone looking for debt relief can contact the Federal Trade Commission or other resources to gain knowledge on how to escape the shackles of high-interest rates.